+Following the ceremony marking the signing of the te Tiriti o Waitangi, the three executives of Whitireia past and present signed copies of 25 Years: Leading and Illuminating.
 "This book is a celebration of the last 25 years," said Don Campbell.
 "It celebrates the journey of Whitireia from its beginnings as Parumoana Community College in 1986.
-Through a combination of successful leadership, wonderful staff and a hugely supportive community Whitireia has, in this short quarter-century, grown to become one of this country’s leading polytechnics with an impressive list of achievements."
+Through a combination of successful leadership, wonderful staff and a hugely supportive community Whitireia have, in this short quarter-century, grown to become one of this country’s leading polytechnics with an impressive list of achievements."

 Between the two there’s little time left for herself, family and friends, but she wouldn’t have it any other way.“I’ve wanted to be a paramedic since I was 11 or 12 years old, I’ve always known that and I’m willing to put in the hard yards to be the best paramedic I can be.”

 Miss Lovegrove enrolled in the Whitireia Bachelor of Health Science (Paramedic) programme straight from New Plymouth Girls' High School because it worked closely with Wellington Free Ambulance.
 Lecturers are all practising paramedics, medical professionals or science specialists.

 During the three-year course, students work shifts with Wellington Free Ambulance and have the chance to become interns.